The-hyphen-user/tfac/README.md

 # tfac README

-Basic auto complete for tensorflow2 in vscode in python3 also has some code snippets
+Basic auto complete extension for tensorflow2 in vscode in python3 also has some code snippets